yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_About.html.md

   ![alt text](/img/tutorial_img/unity_grow/devices.png "Devices")

   See the percentage of your users who performed the action you defined in the filter per device.
 For example, 4.5% of your iPhone users rated your game.
-6.2% of the other games' iPhone users rated their games.
+6.2% of the other games' iPhone users rated their games, so your game a bit behind the benchmark.